ryanthtra/prototypes/js-conditionals/README.md

 	- else output `"I'm false!"`
 4. Using the `myLie` variable create just an if statement that evaluates to `true`
 	- Do not use an else condition
-	- Have the the output be: `"I'm a true lie!"`
+	- Have the output be `"I'm a true lie!"`

 #### Create a Switch Statement